alaa-1104/FUBoutique/README.md

 # For U Boutique Website

-This project is a multi-page static website for a clothing boutique called "For U Boutique".
-The website allows users to browse different clothing categories and proceed to a checkout page to simulate the purchasing process.
+A responsive e-commerce website built with HTML, CSS, and JavaScript, deployed using GitHub Pages, the website allows users to browse different clothing categories and proceed to a checkout page to simulate the purchasing process.

 ## Project Description